nickplaysjazz/nethack-companion/README.md

 # nethack-companion
 A simple ASCII ncurses app to contain useful NetHack character information between runs.

-With this app, you can keep track of your characters' intrinsics, see a price ID table, take notes, practice Sokoban levels (including 3.7 flips/rotations), and more.
+With this app, you can keep track of your character's intrinsics, see a price ID table, take notes, practice Sokoban levels (including 3.7 flips/rotations), and more.

 ## Installation